shentufoundation/shentu/README.md

 ```

 We can inspect and verify the read out value is indeed 123 (0x7b) by either
-looking at the certikd node server terminal
+looking at the certik node server terminal

 ```bash
 I[2019-06-27|09:20:44.674] CVM Stop                                     module=main result=000000000000000000000000000000000000000000000000000000000000007b